Linh91/CV/README.md

 ## Interests
-- I enjoy keeping active, I strength train religously and always up for new activities.
-- I am part of London Fight Factory where I train in Brazilian Jujitsu.
-I also take part in obstacles (e.g. Rough Runner) and have survived charity runs.
+I believe keeping active is important for both the body/mind and I strength train regularly.
+I am also part of the London Fight Factory where I train in Brazilian Jujitsu.
-- Reading crime novels and socialising with my friends and family.
-I would also consider myself as a keen foodie.
-- Passion for travel, sense of adventure and backpacking.
-I have backpacked to many places across the world.
-- Charity work; I spent 3 life changing months volunteering in rural Tanzania and I am always looking for other projects.
+I have a passion for traveling and a sense of adventure.
+I have been fortunate to have backpacked across the world and have spent three life changing months volunteering in Tanzania.
+Here, I was able to experience a world that was completely outside of my comfort zone and left with a more positive and grateful attitude to life.